 Male breast reduction will improve the contour of your chest by reducing prominent breast tissue, allowing you to wear the clothing you desire and to participate in activities such as swimming normally.

 Male breast reduction (correction gynaecomastia) can be performed at any age after puberty, whenever you have prominent breast tissue that is bothering you

 Male breast reduction (correction gynaecomastia) removes fat, glandular tissue, and sometimes skin from the breasts, making the chest contour flatter.

 A male breast reduction is usually permanent if your weight is stable.
 Your breasts are made up of hormonal breast tissue and fat, and changes in either of these can change the size of your breasts.
 Even if your weight is stable then hormonal changes can occasionally cause your breasts to enlarge again, possibly requiring another operation.

 Most patients who have correction gynaecomastia surgery only have a scar around the lower half of the areola.
-Some patients with very fatty breasts can have the breast reduced by liposuction alone, leaving one 2 small (5mm) scars in the crease below the breast – however, this often does not reduce the breast as well as excising the breast tissue – for the best improvement in contour you need to accept larger scars.
-Patients with large and very droopy breasts (where skin needs to be excised as well as the fat and breast tissue) need larger scars on the chest wall.
+Some patients with very fatty breasts can have the breast reduced by liposuction alone, leaving one 2 small (5mm) scars in the crease below the breast – however, this often does not reduce the breast as well as excising the breast tissue – for the best improvement in contour you need to accept the scar around the lower half of the areola.
+Patients with large breasts or with a lot of loose skin eg after massive weight loss (where skin needs to be excised as well as the fat and breast tissue) need larger scars on the chest wall.